“Realize deeply that the present moment is all you have. Make the NOW the primary focus of your life.”

 As you repeat this process throughout the day, you’ll become extremely productive.

 I typically have fifty-minute work intervals with ten-minute gaps.
 However, if I get into flow state, I keep going despite the allotted time has passed.
 That’s because I’m intensively focused on my work.
-By the time I am done, I’m always surprised with how much time has gone by.
+By the time I am done, I’m always surprised by how much time has gone by.

 To further increase your productivity, you can apply the two-minute rule.
 This means any tasks that can be completed under two-minutes, do it now.